tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/LessonPlan.md

 ### 13. Instructor Do: Machine Learning Review (40 min)

-The remainder of today's class is intended to review any topics, activities, or concepts covered in any of the previous machine learning units.
+The remainder of today's class should be dedicated for the review of any topics, activities, or concepts covered in any of the previous machine learning units.

 ---

-### 15. Instructor Do: Structured Review (35 min)
+### 14. Instructor Do: Structured Review (35 min)

 Note: If you are teaching this lesson on a weeknight, save this 35-minute review for the next Saturday class.